rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION2.md

 ![](_attatchments/mvi.3b2f35bd-3c7a-437d-a3d2-793494ca3b8c.057.jpeg)

-**Sample Dialogue:** Mobile device’s camera screen is now enabled.
+ Mobile device’s camera screen is now enabled.
 If a model was not specified within an Inspection, it is in Collect mode - it takes photos and uploads to a dataset in IBM Maximo Visual Inspection to be labelled and then for a model to be trained

 When you specify a model within an inspection (as you did in this demo) it is in the Inspect mode which also takes photos but then uses the trained model to run inference on the images and upload results to the specified dataset in IBM Maximo Visual Inspection.